Drownedgod85/markdown-portfolio/_includes/05-emphasis.md

 __five__ -course certifications

-<h6> Learn About Hardware, Software, Internet, Infrastructure, IT Security and Networking.</h6>
+Learn About Hardware, Software, Internet, Infrastructure, IT Security and Networking.